 - d.
 Contributions.
 The Water Authority has set the contribution rate each year based on an actuarial valuation.
-The Water Authority's has been and continues to prefund its OPEB liability contributing 100% or more of the Actuarially Determined Contribution (ADC) each year.
+The Water Authority has been and continues to prefund its OPEB liability contributing 100% or more of the Actuarially Determined Contribution (ADC) each year.
 The ADC consists of two basic components, which have been adjusted with interest to the Water Authority's fiscal year end: 1) The amounts attributed to service performed in the current fiscal year (the normal cost) and 2) amortization of the unfunded actuarial accrued liability (UAAL).
 Therefore, the discount rate used in this valuation is 5.0%, the long term expected return on trust assets.
-Contributions to the trust for the year ended June 30, 2021 were \$48,658 and were \$59,817 for the year ended June 30, 2020. - e.
+Contributions to the trust for the year ended June 30, 2022 were \$50,238 and were \$48,658 for the year ended June 30, 2021. - e.
 Total OPEB Plan liability.
-The Water Authority's total OPEB liability as of June 30, 2021 and June 30, 2020 was \$268,338 and \$547,035, respectively, and was determined by an actuarial valuation of January 1, 2020.
+The Water Authority's total OPEB liability as of June 30, 2022 and June 30, 2021 was \$433,288 and \$268,338, respectively, and was determined by an actuarial valuation of January 1, 2022 and 2021, respectively.